Living-with-machines/LwM_SIGSPATIAL2020_ToponymMatching/processing/topmatching/README.md

 In our experiments, we also use an existing resource created by [Santos et al. (2017)](https://eprints.lancs.ac.uk/id/eprint/89481/1/Manusc_Combining_Multiple_String_Similarity_Metrics_for_Effective_Toponym_Matching.pdf), which you will be able to obtain [here](https://github.com/ruipds/Toponym-Matching/tree/master/dataset).

 The `standardize_datasets` notebook separates the resulting datasets into two: (1) trainval (90% of the data, used for training and validation), and (2) test (10% of the data, used for testing).
 Both are balanced in terms of number of matching and non-matching pairs.
+Run it at the end, after having created the different datasets following the instructions below.

 ## WikiGaz